wlough/C-GLASS/README.md

 You may also need to help CMake find your OpenGL Framework libraries.

-Several other libraries are required for running simcore with graphics on Linux or in WSL.
-See the `src/CMakeLists.txt` file for a comprehensive list of libraries passed to the compiler when building simcore with graphics on WSL.
+Several other libraries are required for running C-GLASS with graphics on Linux or in WSL.
+See the `src/CMakeLists.txt` file for a comprehensive list of libraries passed to the compiler when building C-GLASS with graphics on WSL.

-## Running simcore
+## Running C-GLASS

-The simcore executable is run as
+The C-GLASS executable is run as

 ```
-simcore.exe [optional-flags] [parameter-file]
+cglass [optional-flags] [parameter-file]
 ```

 The following flags are available: